 So not only do we have 20 minutes to see out with 9 men, Eastmond is now left hoping all our remaining games between now and Arsenal are on for him to make the tie.
 Although I wouldn’t be amazed if we appealed it after reviewing the video.

 Having had the better a man down, being 2 down changes things a bit.
-Tubbs is scarificed for Dundo to give us a bit more steel the middle and we then are treated to a 15 minute 'defence v attack' session as Wood go looking for a winner.
-But despite getting plenty of ball into the box, our defence deals with the threat superbly, with Downer JC and Manks winning header after header.
-They go get the ball into the net evetually, but the flag is up for offside and also the ref has blown for an obvious foul in the box.
-Worns also has a moment where he fails to take a catch, but again his defence are backing him up and JC is on hand to head the danger clear from under tha bar.
+Tubbs is sacrificed for Dundo to give us a bit more steel the middle and we then are treated to a 15 minute ‘defence v attack’ session as Wood go looking for a winner.
+But despite getting plenty of ball into the box, our defence deals with the threat superbly, with Downer, JC and Manks winning header after header.
+They do get the ball into the net eventually, but the flag is up for offside and also the ref has blown for an obvious foul in the box.
+Worns also has a moment where he fails to take a catch, but again his defence are backing him up and JC is on hand to head the danger clear from under the bar.

 Time runs out though and clap the lads off for a stirling effort.
 So we’re off to Boreham Wood again this week, however it seems Tranmere our original midweek destination for this Tuesday have failed to beat Chelmo and are also busy.
 So weather permitting if we can’t get Easty off his ban we’ll have 3 games for him to put his feet up for.

 Back in the bar, the usual beer and bollocks ensues.
-We're remaining here for the evening this week as Loffers is celebrating her 30th tonight and the soiree is next door in the Times Square.
+We’re remaining here for the evening this week as Loffers is celebrating her 30th tonight and the soiree is next door in the Times Square.
 With 7pm approaching we decide to deal with hunger issues and order in a fuckload of pizza from Ewell to deal with the situation.
-I make the mistake of taking my 1st slice from Dukey's spicy special, which has a chilli sauce base.
+I make the mistake of taking my 1st slice from Dukey’s spicy special, which has a chilli sauce base.
 Fucks sake.
-I have no idea what that boy's insides must be like of a Sunday morning and nor do I want to know!
-Thankfully the rest isn't as spicy and as everyone else departs next door, I head into the office to take care of some business.
+I have no idea what that boy’s insides must be like of a Sunday morning and nor do I want to know if that’s the sort of shit he eats normally!
+Thankfully the rest on offer isn’t anywhere near as spicy and as everyone else departs next door, I head into the office to take care of some business quickly.

-For some reason, I'd agreed to do a podcast with some US based Arsenal fans this evening and given I've been invited to the 30th, it made sense to do the Pod here at GGL and then tip into the do straight afterwards.
-So after half an hour or so of nattering and explaining all things Gandermonium and Sutton United, plus somewhat rude interruptions from Chalmers and then Greek.
-You'll have to listen in to find out how.
+For some reason, I’d agreed to do a podcast with some US based Arsenal fans this evening and given I’ve been invited to the 30th, it made sense to do the Pod here at GGL and then tip into the do straight afterwards.
+So there follows half an hour or so of nattering and explaining all things Gandermonium and Sutton United to some Americans, plus somewhat rude interruptions from Chalmers and then Greek.
+You’ll have to listen in to find out how it all went.

 Thameslink to Borehamwood on Tuesday people.
 If the disaster after the league game up there earlier was owt to go by we’re recommend bringing warm clothing, a sleeping bag, water and other provisions for a couple of days.